Virus Dynamics with Behavioral Responses: Heterogeneity

 \section{Heterogeneity}

 We now incorporate heterogeneity in economic preferences and epidemiological characteristics.
 We begin by characterizing equilibrium actions given an arbitrary type space.
 Restricting to two types, we explicitly describe the behavior of high-risk and low-risk populations over time.
-The techniques we introduce also permit changes to the infection model such as partial immunity.